hed-standard/hed-specification/README.md

 HED-1G introduced the basic ideas of annotation using path strings and is still in use in the [HEADIT archive](https://headit.ucsd.edu).

-A major redesign of HED, HED-2G released in 2016 (4.0.0 <= HED version < 8.0.0),
+A major redesign of HED, HED-2G released in 2016 (4.0.0 <= schema version < 8.0.0),
 orthongonalized the vocabularly terms and introduced parentheses for grouping modifiers with the terms they modify, resulting in much improved annotation.

-The second majoring restructuring, HED-3G (7.x.x < HED version),
+The second majoring restructuring, HED-3G (7.x.x < schema version),
 has resulted in a dramatic improvement in capabilities, including the introduction of annotations of condition variables and experimental design within the data as well as the ability to handle event context